 Question: Describe the career path that has brought you here.

-Question: How did you three come together to create the vision for Fuzy?
+Question: How did you come together to create the vision for Fuzy?

 Answer: “At the end of 2021, everyone was out of their minds.
 We’d been trapped inside for two years!
 At the same time, I was wrapping up my own startup and planned to take a break.
 On a beach.
-Steve and Sierra were also ramping down their projects and ready to start on a new idea.
-Steve called me, and I nearly didn’t take his call.
-I told him, ‘Don’t say anything.
-I know what you’re going to ask!’
-But he convinced me to meet with him and Sierra to explore possibilities.
-We all met in a pub in Austin, still wearing masks, and had a great conversation.
+Sierra was also ramping down a project but was ready to start on a new idea.
+She convinced me to meet and explore possibilities.
+So, we met in a pub in Austin, still wearing masks, and had a great conversation.
 I’ve wanted to start my own thing.
 But it takes more than building a good idea to sustain a business.
-There are builders, and there are storytellers.
-(Engineers are not great at talking to people and doing research.)
+There are builders and there are storytellers.
+(Engineers are not great at talking to people and doing the research.)
 I’d never had a person like Sierra–a storyteller–say, ‘I’ve been waiting to hear from someone like you.’
-Sierra’s storytelling talents and my building skills convinced us we could work together.
+Sierra’s storytelling talents and my building skills convinced us we can work together.
 Cut to a meeting over coffee, and we are discussing pain points.
-We’d seen brilliant, powerful products that no one used.
+We’d seen brilliant, powerful products that no one uses.
 Why is it so hard to connect product teams with the right thing to build?
-The thing that matters the features that people will actually use.
+The thing that matters, the features that people will actually use.
 How can we help product managers understand if what they’re building has the intended effect on business metrics?
 That’s where the hypothesis started, and that was the beginning of Fuzy.”

 Down the product data rabbit hole